 The Supreme Court made it clear that an employee’s oral complaints are protected as much as the written ones.
 Kasten v Saint-Gobain Performace Plastics Corp.
 (2011).
 Still, for obvious reasons proving that an oral complaint was made is much harder than having an actual document or e-mail reflecting that complaint.
 After all, 9 times out of 10 the employer will deny hearing a complaint if they can.

-V. The Good News for Victims of Retaliation
+VI.
+The Good News for Victims of Retaliation at Workplace

 If you are employed in Sacramento and you believe that you have been a victim of illegal retaliation, or if your employer has just started a campaign of retaliation against you, feel free to contact us to discuss your legal options.